DETAILED ACTION

 Examiner’s Note

-Applicant's arguments and Appeal Brief filed 07 January 2026 are acknowledged and have been fully considered.
+Applicant's arguments and amendments filed 12 June 2026 are acknowledged and have been fully considered.
 The Examiner has re-weighed all the evidence of record.
 Rejections not reiterated from previous office actions are hereby withdrawn.
 The following rejections are either reiterated or newly applied.
 They constitute the complete set presently being applied to the instant application.
-In the Applicant’s Appeal Brief, filed 07 January 2026, it is noted that claim no claims have been amended as of 14 October 2025.
+In the Applicant’s remarks, filed 12 June 2026, it is noted that claim 1 has been amended, no claims have been canceled, and claim 28 has been newly added.
+Support for the amendment and new claim can be found in para.
+75 of the instant specification.
 No new matter has been added.

 Claim Rejections - 35 USC § 103